Negro of Banyoles: Controversy

-In 1997, the issue was repeatedly discussed by both the UN and the Organisation of African Unity.
-Later, in March of that year, the body was removed from the Darder Museum.
-It was described in El Mundo as a relic of colonialism.
-Many people in Banyoles and the surrounding area were unhappy with the removal because the San was seen as "a member of the community".
+In 1997, the issue was debated by the United Nations and the Organisation of African Unity.
+The Negro of Banyoles was removed from public display in March of that year.
+While some commentators described the exhibit as a relic of colonialism, many residents of Banyoles and the surrounding area opposed its removal.
+After more than 80 years in the museum, some viewed the Negro of Banyoles as part of the local community.

-Return to Botswana
+Repatriation

-Botswana's government offered to aid the OAU bury the man, once all of his remains were returned to the country.
-In 2000, after the loincloth, feathered head-dress and spear he had worn in Banyoles were removed, the body was sent to the National Museum of Anthropology in Madrid where artificial parts including a wooden spine, eyes, hair, and genitals were removed.
-The skull and remaining bones were then sent to Botswana in a box and they arrived on 4 October.
-He was buried on 5 October in Tsholofelo Park, in Gaborone; his gravesite was declared a national monument.
+Botswana's government offered to assist the Organisation of African Unity (OAU) in burying the man once all of his remains had been returned to Africa.
+The skull and remaining bones were subsequently sent to Botswana and arrived on 4 October 2000.
+He was buried the following day at Tsholofelo Park in Gaborone, and his gravesite was later declared a national monument.